CauScale: Neural Causal Discovery at Scale: Experiment

-We conduct a lightweight ablation study using graphs with node counts of $n=\{10, 20, 50\}$ during training and testing to efficiently evaluate different pooling strategies within the \reductionunit.
+\paragraph{Pooling strategy of reduction unit} We conduct a lightweight ablation study using graphs with node counts of $n=\{10, 20, 50\}$ during training and testing to efficiently evaluate different pooling strategies within the \reductionunit.
 In addition to the average pooling employed in \sys, we compare two alternative downsampling techniques: strided pooling and max pooling.
 Table \ref{tab:reduce_strategy} demonstrates that average pooling consistently achieves superior performance across experimented graph sizes.